The X Factor (British TV series) series 3: Bootcamp

 It was originally intended that 21 acts (seven for each judge) should remain by the conclusion of the bootcamp stage.
 However, Cowell decided that he had made a mistake with his seven by failing to include Ray Quinn, and asked the producers to allow one more contestant or act to go through.
 The other two judges were then allowed to increase their quota to eight as well, giving a total of 24 acts.

 Judges' houses

-In the "judges' houses" round this was cut down to 12 to go through to the live finals.
+In the "judges' houses" round this was cut down to 12 to go through to the live shows.
 Avenue were chosen to go through but were later disqualified, having misled the judges over an existing record contract with a manager who was no longer associated with the show.
 As a consequence of this disqualification, Eton Road were put through in their place.